itsRkator/task-manager/README.md

 2. **Frontend Deployment:**
     - Use services like Vercel or Netlify.

-## Contributing

-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue to discuss what you would like to change.

 ## License

 This project is licensed under the MIT License.